Find Grad Schools

 12 Yearly Graduations

 University of Washington - Seattle Campus comes in at #8 on our list of the most popular colleges offering master's degrees in computational and applied math.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 12 people received their master's degree in computational and applied math from UW Seattle.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 19% were women.
+About 42% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #11